 Diet and Nutrition.
 Trying to take care of yourself?
 It's awfully difficult when our food system is set up to undermine our efforts.
 Fresh foods and whole foods that promote good health are expensive and hard to find, while processed, refined and "junk" foods are cheap and ubiquitous.
 Why is this true and what can we do about it?
 Click here to listen to a brief audio clip of me speaking about food on a health panel.

 Health and Wellness.
-I have been writing about health and wellness editing health publications, including Real Health and the National Medical Association's Healthy Living magazine, since I first became a journalist in 1997.
+I have been writing about health and wellness and editing health publications, including Real Health and the National Medical Association's Healthy Living magazine, since I first became a journalist in 1997.
 In 2012 I coauthored Health First!: The Black Woman's Wellness Guide for the Black Women's Health Imperative.
-Health First! is the most comprehensive book to be written about Black women's health since 1998.
+Click here to hear me speaking about nutrition at Health First's opening book signing.
+On this panel at Baltimore's Enoch Pratt Library, I speak about mind/body/spirit (22:30 minute mark), food and nutrition (27:20), sexual health (35:00), financial health (45:00), lifestyle change (51.30), tips at the doctor's office (64:20), and self care (70:30).

 HIV/AIDS.
 HIV/AIDS captured my attention in 1997 when I first became a journalist, and I've been writing about it ever since.
 As the author of Getting Real: Black Women Fight HIV/AIDS, the first and definitive report on Black women and HIV and as editor-in-chief of the weekly e-newsletter of the Black AIDS Institute, I have interviewed many top African-American experts on this disease.
-I have also led delegations of volunteer journalists to the world's largest health gathering, International AIDS Conference, as it travels the world.
+I have also led delegations of volunteer journalists to the world's largest health gathering, International AIDS Conference, as it travels the world -- from Mexico City, to Vienna, to Durban.